XBIT — XBiotech Inc.

 1. Key Financial Results and Metrics

-• Burn Rate: Current cash reserves expected to sustain operations into Q3 2018.
+- Burn Rate: Current cash reserves expected to last into Q3 2018, based on existing burn rate.

 2. Strategic Updates and Business Highlights

-• Marketing Authorization Application: XBiotech presented evidence to the EMA supporting their True Human antibody therapy for advanced colorectal cancer, claiming it meets primary endpoints related to symptom control.
+- Marketing Authorization Application: XBiotech presented evidence to the EMA supporting its True Human antibody therapy for advanced colorectal cancer, claiming it met primary endpoints related to symptom control.

-• Clinical Trials: The global Phase 3 study for colorectal cancer has completed enrollment with 640 patients.
-A second interim analysis is expected in mid-June.
+- Clinical Trials: The global Phase 3 study for colorectal cancer has completed enrollment with 640 patients.
+The next interim analysis is scheduled for mid-June.

 3. Forward Guidance and Outlook

-• Reexamination Process: XBiotech intends to pursue a reexamination of its EMA application following a trending negative vote from the CHMP.
-They plan to gather support from patient advocacy groups to bolster their case.
+- Reexamination Process: XBiotech plans to pursue a reexamination of its marketing authorization application with the EMA, leveraging support from patient advocacy groups.

 4. Bad News, Challenges, or Points of Concern

-• EMA Response: The initial trending vote from the CHMP indicated a lack of support for the antibody therapy’s approval, raising concerns about regulatory acceptance.
+- EMA's Initial Response: The EMA's trending vote indicated a lack of support for approval, raising concerns about the potential outcome of the marketing authorization application.

 5. Notable Q&A Insights